Spring 2026 John Jay College

 25%

 Students will have multiple opportunities throughout the semester to earn extra credit.
-These may include optional assignments, short quizzes, or practice activities.
-Please note the following:
+Please note:

-• 100% Attendance Bonus: Students who maintain perfect attendance for the entire semester will receive an additional 5% extra credit toward their final grade.
+• 100% Attendance Bonus: Additional 5% extra credit toward final grade.

 • Deadline Policy: All extra credit work must be submitted by the posted due dates.